GitMirroring/gnuboot/website/pages/docs/bsd/openbsd.md

 Troubleshooting
 ===============

-Most of these issues occur when using Libreboot with coreboot's 'text mode' instead of the coreboot framebuffer.
-This mode is useful for booting payloads like memtest86+ which expect text-mode, but for OpenBSD it can be problematic when they are trying to switch to a framebuffer because it doesn't exist.
+According to the Libreboot project at a time when it was still fully free, most of the issues occur when using coreboot's 'text mode' instead of the coreboot framebuffer.
+This mode is useful for booting payloads like memtest86+ which expect text-mode, but for OpenBSD, accodring to Libreboot at the time, it can be problematic when they are trying to switch to a framebuffer because it doesn't exist.

 Won't boot...something about file not found
 ---------------------------------------------